RLCASTRO/feedback-app/README.md

 ###
 * How to start a new React project
 ###
-React basics with JSX wich stands for JavaScript XML.
-It is simply a syntax extension of JavaScript that allows developers to directly write HTML in React (within JavaScript code).
+* React basics with JSX
 ###
 * How to make JSX to work dinamically.
 ###